ironbars/ansible/roles/common/files/home/user/README.md

 Other Manual Configuration
 --------------------------

-For "development" machines:
+1. After installing Dropbox, be sure to start the service as the window maanger starts.

+	* Openbox: add `dropbox &` to `~/.config/openbox/autostart`.
+	* i3: add `exec dropbox` to the end of `~/.config/i3/config`.

-1. It may be necessary to manually set the terminal transparency.
+2. It may be necessary to manually set the terminal transparency.
 Right click in the terminal window, choose "Preferences", and set the opacity as desired.